mokshitchopra/practice202/README.md

 npm run dev
 ```

-The frontend will be available at `http://localhost:5173` (default Vite port)
+The frontend will be available at `http://localhost:8080`

 ### 4. Running Both Servers